Frequently Asked Questions

 The cost of chiropractic care will vary widely depending on the severity of your condition.
-Chiropractic care should be viewed as an investment on your health; it has been proven that long-term chiropractic care can stop the aging process1.
+Chiropractic care should be viewed as an investment on your health; it has been proven that long-term chiropractic care can stop the aging process, reduce anxiety, and improve quality of life 1,2,3.
 When you invest in chiropractic care, you are investing in your future.
 In our office, a visit consisting of a chiropractic adjustment is $60 and discounts are offered based on available payment plans.
 The cost of an initial visit is higher because it includes a physical exam, computerized diagnostic tests, and spinal x-rays.
 Based on the results of your exam, tests, and x-rays, the doctors will prescribe a treatment plan that is customized specifically for our body’s needs.
 Always remember that our doctors offer complimentary consultations.
 You are welcome to schedule an in-office consult or a quick ten minute telephone consult with one of our doctors.

 Can a chiropractor break my neck?

 Can a chiropractor accidentally break my neck?
 This is extremely improbable.
 In my opinion, even the incredible hulk would have a hard time generating enough force to break a neck.
 The other day, my patient said that she had seen a movie where a hit man broke someone’s neck.
 I asked if she had ever heard of that happening in real life.
 I’ve never heard of that, have you?
 A professor of chiropractic once asked a U.S. Special Forces Green Beret (a highly trained killing machine) that same question.
 He said that even for people who have been specifically trained to do it, it is extremely difficult to do so.
 This is not part of the chiropractic student’s curriculum.
 Check out our next blog post.
 It will discuss: What is included in a chiropractor’s education?

 Why do I have to keep going for the rest of my life?
 Can’t you just crack me a few times and I’ll be better?